Code-Institute-Submissions/Travel-with-Rajesh/README.md

   * Navbar
 * Fontawsome, https://fontawesome.com/.
 I have used it to make the social media more visable.
 * Webfx, https://www.webfx.com/tools/emoji-cheat-sheet/.
 To get some emoji's in my markdown.
+* Facebook, I used information for the review section from the facebook page Travel with Rajesh.
+So that people can see that real people left those reviews and where not made up just for this webpage.

 JQuery
 The project uses JQuery to simplify DOM manipulation.